masud1516/Ds.P/README.md

-This is my Data Science projects repositorie.
+This is my Data Science projects repository.